CGIBIFE/FEInterview/README.md

+# ChangeLog :

+ a) Basic setup for angular 8 project is ready for twitter-feeds

 # FEInterview
 Best of luck for success.
 Please go through the storyboard for more detail on code test

 # StoryBoard
-    The objective of this application is creating UI for tweeter feed from JSON which is part of this Repo, Please create your own copy of this repo by 'Forking' it.
+    The objective of this application is creating UI for twitter feed from JSON which is part of this Repo, Please create your own copy of this repo by 'Forking' it.